 We are exposed to market risk, including currency exchange rates, interest rates and security prices, and raw material prices.
-There have been no material changes in these market risks since we filed our 2016 Annual Report, and refer you to Part I, Item 7A.-"Quantitative and Qualitative Disclosure About Market Risk" in our 2016 Annual Report.
+There have been no material changes in these market risks since we filed our 2016 Annual Report, other than we are no longer subject to variable-rate interest rate risk associated with Kronos' term loan following the prepayment and termination of such indebtedness.
+Also, we are now subject to currency exchange rate risk associated with Kronos' new Senior Notes, as such indebtedness is denominated in the euro.
+At September 30, 2017, we had the equivalent of \$471.6 million outstanding under our euro-denominated Senior Notes (exclusive of unamortized debt issuance costs.)
+The potential increase in the U.S. dollar equivalent of such indebtedness resulting from a hypothetical 10% adverse change in exchange rates at such date would be approximately \$47 million.
+See Note 8 to our Condensed Consolidated Financial Statements.
+See also Part I, Item 7A.-"Quantitative and Qualitative Disclosure About Market Risk" in our 2016 Annual Report.
 See also Note 17 to our Condensed Consolidated Financial Statements.